jakegrella/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is important to use because it provides context to the content on the page.
+This is beneficial to the developer and any future developers working on the project, helps browsers understand what is on a webpage, and allows screen readers to relay information to those with disabilities.
+If HTML was a grocery store, semantic tags would be the signs above each aisle letting customers know what they will find.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    a. display:block elements always start on a new line and fill the entire line, while display:inline elements appear on the same line as any other elements beside them.
+    b. display:block elements can have top and bottom margin and padding while display:inline elements cannot.

 3. What are the 4 areas of the box model?

+    From inside to out, the box model consists of the content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    align-items:center works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    Git is valuable to a team of developers because it tracks changes to files, keeps a record of the changes, and allows the opportunity to revert to specific versions in case there are any issues.
+Git also allows for multiple developers to work on code and merge it into the same source using branches.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.